andyatkinson/rideshare/README.md

     To install all the Rideshare gems, run `bundle install`.

-    If you run into a gem installation error, please open an Issue.
-Errors when installing gems with native dependencies like `pg` are common.

 1. If all gems were installed successfully, you're ready to set up the database.
 Run the following commands from your terminal.

+    You should have PostgreSQL 15 installed and your server should already be running.
+Create the databases for the application.

     ```sh
     bin/rails db:create
     ```

+    Apply any pending migrations.
+Install graphviz if needed (see above).

+    ```sh
+    bin/rails db:migrate
+    ```

 1. You should now have development and test databases, `rideshare_development` and `rideshare_test`.

-    Installation is now complete.
-If you want to confirm more things are working as expected, try running the test suite.

 1. (Optional) Run `bin/rails test` to run the full test suite.
 If the suite passes 100%, you're in good shape.

-## Installation Guides
+## Development Guides

 In addition to what's in this Readme, refer to the [Development Guides](https://github.com/andyatkinson/development_guides) for more Installation and Usage support.